-Since the referendum in June 2016, many in Westminster have been distracted by Brexit labels and ideologies.
-The Chamber Network is far more concerned about the practicalities for business communities across the UK.
+The Chamber Network is focused on the practicalities of Brexit for business communities across the UK.
 Since the decision to leave the EU, the BCC has campaigned for answers to the pragmatic concerns of business.

-The UK government and the European Commission must focus on the future trading relationship – and swiftly conclude a deal that minimises further adjustment costs and that answers the many practical questions that trading businesses still face, including who they can hire, how much VAT will they have to pay and what checks they have to comply with in the future.
+The UK government and the European Commission must focus on the future trading relationship – and swiftly conclude a deal that minimises further adjustment costs and that answers the many practical questions that trading businesses still face.

 While some companies are already planning for the challenges and opportunities ahead, Chambers of Commerce believe that all firms – not just those directly and immediately affected – should be undertaking a Brexit ‘health check’, and a broader test of existing business plans.